brodyzt/Calculator-Chat-Bot/README.md

   - `'n` and `'e` will give the corresponding components of the public key most recently calculated

-  - though gen_public_key takes 3 parameters, it can take the resulting tuple produced by gen_private_key
+  - though public_key takes 3 parameters, it can take the resulting tuple produced by gen_private_key
 + `gen_private_key` will generate, with very high probability, a triple (d,p,q) where p,q are two large prime numbers, and d is a unit modulo p*q